andrevidela/Research-report/Activity.md

   - look into http://events.cs.bham.ac.uk/syco/6/
 - GNN
   - idea: abstract over the data structure used for convolution, use categorical morphisms to convert from one object to the other (derivable euclidean spaces and finite descrete graphs)
+# 26.1

+- streamed for a bit

+Very tired

 # 25.01